Coral-Protocol/Coral-RaiseYourHack-ProsusTrackExample/README.md

 # Restaurant Agentic System Webapp

 This project is a comprehensive restaurant voice agent system that combines [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) and [Restaurant Voice Agent](https://github.com/Coral-Protocol/Restaurant-Voice-Agent) to connect via coral protocol to provide an intelligent conversational experience for restaurant interactions.
-The agents used in this project are part of the [Awesome Agents for Multi-Agent Systems](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems) collection.
+The agents used in this project are part of the [Awesome Agents for Multi-Agent Systems](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems) collection and is a working sample for [Prosus Track for Hackathon](https://lablab.ai/event/raise-your-hack).